wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-with-flow/includes/1-flow-introduction.md

 * Instantly respond to high-priority notifications or emails.
 * Capture, track, and follow up with new sales leads.
-* Copy files from one service to another.
 * Copy all email attachments to your OneDrive for Business account.
 * Collect data about your business, and share that information with your team.
 * Automate approval workflows.